software-mariodiana/KittenDemo/README.md

 # KittenDemo

 KittenDemo is a simple iOS demo project written in Objective-C, designed to illustrate how to make network calls to a REST server using the `NSURLSession` with the delegate pattern.
 This project showcases an "old-school" OOP method of performing network operations, following a variant of the MVC pattern: MVC-Store.
-Additionally, it introduces a ViewModel object to simplify multithreaded programming through the use of KVC/KVO.
 The project aims for loose coupling among objects.
 Any over-engineering is meant as a guide to implementing more complicated applications.

 ## Features

 - **Network Requests using Delegate Pattern**: The project demonstrates how to use `NSURLSession` with the delegate pattern instead of blocks, which is a more classic OOP approach.
 - **MVC-Store Pattern**: The data fetching logic is encapsulated in a "Store" class (`KittenHTTPStore`), adhering to a variant of the traditional MVC pattern.
-- **ViewModel for KVC/KVO**: The ViewModel object is used to manage the data and is observed by the view controller using Key-Value Coding (KVC) and Key-Value Observing (KVO).
-This design helps in managing asynchronous updates to the UI when the data is fetched in a background thread.
 - **UIKit and Storyboard UI**: The UI is built using UIKit and Storyboards, providing a clean and simple interface to fetch and display cat images from a third-party API.

 ## Screenshots